Carina-P/Skiers-Destinations/README.md

 ### Test cases/Scenarios
 26 test cases with protocol for functional testing and test of responsiveness is documented here:
 [Test cases](https://github.com/Carina-P/Skiers-Destinations/tree/master/testing/test-cases/test-cases.pdf)
-Test of responsiveness was mainly performed with help of Chrome Developers Tool.
+Test of responsiveness was mainly performed with help of Chrome Developers Tool on a large scrren.
 But also with ipad and iPhone7.

 ### UX testing